On the contributions of extragalactic CO emission lines to ground-based CMB observations

 Since the CIB is sourced by dusty star-forming galaxies and the CO abundance is similarly a tracer of star-formation and molecular gas, the abundance of which is correlated with that of dust, it is not surprising that the aggregate CO and the CIB show a high level of correlation and that the the prominent drivers of the CO$\times$CIB cross-correlation are consistently the lines which trace the epoch of peak star formation.

 Given the uncertainty on the luminosity functions of CO for the range of frequencies and transitions studied in this work (see Fig.~\ref{fig:LFcollection}) we study the impact of varying CO luminosity functions in the CO $\times$ CIB cross-correlation.
 This result is reported in Fig.~\ref{fig:cosum}, where the upper (lower) bars show the result of power spectra measured on maps generated with shallow (steep) luminosity functions.
 We find that the impact of uncertainty in the CO luminosity function (insofar as accounted for in this study) in this cross-correlation is appreciable but not sufficient to alter prior conclusions about the amplitude of this contribution relative to the kSZ effect.
-At $\ell=3000$ we find

-in the scenarios where all luminosity functions are simultaneously steep, fiducial or shallow, respectively.
+At $\ell=3000$ {we find } in the scenarios where all luminosity functions are simultaneously steep, fiducial or shallow, respectively.
 This corresponds to a factor of $\sim 2.3-2.6$ variation in the amplitude of this cross-correlation between the two extremes of scenarios entertained here.\footnote{These bands are to be taken as an estimate of the uncertainty arising from varying the luminosity function in the way described in \S~\ref{subsec:COLF}, but do not capture all possible uncertainty in CO emission given current known data.} In the fiducial \agora model, the three kSZ scenarios with $T_{\rm AGN} = \{10^{7.6},10^{7.8},10^{8.0}\} \, {\rm K} $ correspond to power spectra that span the range $D_{\ell = 3000}^{\rm KSZ} \in [1, 3.5] \mu{\rm K}^2$ across all frequencies.